 Maramures, the land of the famous wooden churches, hides a one of a kind place of rest for the dead, the Merry Cemetery.
-Really close to the main attractions from Sighetu Marmatiei, you will find a unique approach over death, a cemetery full of colors and anecdotes that will easily put a smile on your face.
+Very close to the main attractions from Sighetu Marmatiei, you’ll find a unique approach over death, a cemetery full of colors and anecdotes that will easily put a smile on your face.

 Stan Ion Patras carved the first oak cross from the Merry Cemetery of Sapanta back in 1930 with his own hands, out of love for people and life.
 He painted them in a particular shade of blue that nowadays is known as ‘Sapanta Blue’.
 He believed it was the color of the sky over his home, meaning hope and freedom.

-Every cross is painted using this specific blue, decorated with traditional patterns, with an image carved on top that, along with a poem or epitaph, shades some light on the past life of the dead.
+Each cross is painted using this shade of blue, decorated with traditional patterns and an image that, along with a poem or epitaph, brings some light to the past life of the dead.
 Some of them may seem insensitive or indiscreet, but their purpose is to portray life as it is, with good and bad, with sins or tragic accidents, with funny stories and happy moments.
 You’ll see people portrayed drinking, cooking or working the field.
-You’ll even see, in some cases, the scenes of their death.
-For instance, one of the crosses shows the story of a young man who was struck by lightning and died, allegedly punished for working the field on Saint John’s day, as the poem suggests.
+You’ll even see, in some cases, the scenes of their death, for example, a young man struck by lightning, allegedly punished for working the field on Saint John’s day as the poem suggests.

 Take a ride with the steam train Mocanita through the forests of Maramures.

-You are very close to the famous wooden churches that made it on the UNESCO World Heritage List so visit at least few of them.
+Visit the wooden churches that made it on the UNESCO World Heritage List.